cristianoaredes/mcp-dadosbr/docs/SEQUENTIAL_THINKING.md

 // Thought 3
 sequentialthinking({
-  thought: "Will search for recent activity and legal issues.",
+  thought: "Will search for recent news and regulatory filings.",
   thoughtNumber: 3,
   totalThoughts: 5,
   nextThoughtNeeded: true